vnykmshr/nivomoney/shared/models/README.md

 # Models Package

-Common domain types for Nivo services.
+Common domain types for Nivo services with India-centric defaults.

 ## Overview

-The `models` package provides fundamental domain types used across all Nivo services, with a focus on fintech-specific types like Money and Currency that require precision and correctness.
+The `models` package provides fundamental domain types used across all Nivo services, with a focus on fintech-specific types like Money and Currency that require precision and correctness. **INR (Indian Rupee) is the primary currency** for India-centric operations.

 ## Features